Alamgir7897/weather-app/README.md

  ## 🌦️ Weather App

-A simple and responsive Weather Application that shows real-time weather information like temperature, humidity, and weather conditions for any city using a Weather API.
+A simple Weather Application that shows real-time weather information like temperature, humidity, and weather conditions for any city using a Weather API.

 ---